jlsurbonas/aws-bootcamp-cruddur-2023/journal/week1.md

 I don't have any experience with this so first I had to go on internet and find out how to do that.
 I found some information.
 Not sure how it will work, but here it goes.
 Steps I took:
 1. Create shell script.
 No problems.
 2. Created Dockerfile.
 It is saved in Homework challenges folder.
+3. Build Docker image.
+Here I faced my first problem.
+It showed an error "unable to prepare context: unable to evaluate symlinks in Dockerfile path: lstat /workspace/aws-bootcamp-cruddur-2023/Dockerfile: no such file or directory".
+I wasn't sure what it's all about but guessed I might be in wrong directory.
+After few failed attempts I finally managed to get to right directory and build Docker image.
+4. Run container.